gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 ```

 ### -MatchPolicy
-Set this parameter to On to match content of files against conditions defined in AIP policy.
+Set this parameter to On to inspect and the files for the conditions defined in the Azure Information Protection policy.

-Set this parameter to Off in order to disable content matching.
-Default label set on the repository will be applied on all files in this repository.
-If default label is not set for the repository the default label defined in the AIP policy will be used.
+Set this parameter to Off to apply a default label to all files in the data repository, without inspecting the files for any conditions in the Azure Information Protection policy.
+If you have set the *DefaultLabelId* to set a default label for this data repository, that label will be applied.
+If no default label is configured for the data repository, the default label configured in the Azure Information Protection policy is used.

 ```yaml